Filters in the empower® 8 library

 Search conventions in the empower® 8 library

 empower’s search function enables you to utilize different search conventions within your library to make your searches even more efficient.
-The search function of empower® works both online and offline, as the library content is indexed offline and locally on your computer.
+The search function of empower® works both online and offline, as the library content is indexed also locally on your computer.

-With wildcard search, you are able to search for groups of items that have similar file names.
-Using the wildcard search, you use the question mark ?.
-This function is useful if you suspect spelling mistakes in the file name, as you can now search for “Test” or “Text”.
+With wildcard search, you are able to search for groups of items that have similar text in the name, body or tags (see Location filters).
+The question mark ? is one of two types invoking the wildcard search.
+This function is useful if you suspect spelling mistakes in the keyword search, as you can now search for “Test” or “Text”.

 Using multiple wildcard search, you are able to extend the search by any number of symbols directly after the actual search term.
 This means you can search for “Test”, Tests”, “Tester”, etc by using the asterisk symbol *

 You also have a number of operators, which allow you to combine different search terms for a boolean search.

 AND will combine two search terms.
 This means that empower will search for a document that contains both of the stated search terms.
 Take note that all operators are required to be typed in uppercase.